 We heard news about Android 12 only a few months after the release of Android 11 and we're back with even more juicy information for you.

 We like to keep you in the loop so here we are with yet another exciting update.
-This one comes in the form of pastel colours and rounded edges...
+This one is all about your face and it's a huge win for accessibility.

 John Prosser is a name you may never have heard of, but we assure you he’s certainly someone to know.
 He’s a well known tipster in the mobile world and is the little birdy that revealed Android 12’s revamped design.